CS552. User Interface Design

 Collaborating with Others...

-You may discuss the meaning of the tool's functions with any of your
+You may discuss general ideas with any of your

 To Hand In...